 2nd Turo experience

-Since publishing this article, I have had my second Turo experience.
-It was another 5-star experience.
+My second Turo experience was another 5-star experience.
 The big difference was I paid an extra fee to have the car delivered to the airport.
 That was worthwhile.
 It made the pickup/drop-off so much easier.
-Since the car was located at a very convenient airport short-term parking lot, it was even more efficient than the typical rental car pick up.
+Since the car was located at a very convenient airport short-term parking lot, it was even more efficient than the typical rental car pick-up.

 Unresolved question: My only unresolved Turo question has to do with “holding the reservation.”
 (Also, the subject of a very funny Jerry Seinfeld show!)
 That is, what happens if a host backs out?
 As far as I can tell, Turo has a Cancellation Team that reportedly “negotiates” with the rentee and other hosts to arrange a replacement car.
 To me, “negotiates” is not a reservation guarantee for a similar car model and at the same price.
 See my section below on “Transaction Risk” for more thoughts on this.